illinois-cs415/illinois-cs415.github.io/index.md

 #### Project ####
 The course project will be team-based with teams of 3 to 5 people working on a project.
 You will have a choice of what to implement, but your proposed project is expected to be related to game development in some way...typically it should be a game.
 The grading citeria and development process are described on the Project page.

-#### 4 Credit Project ####
+#### 4 Credit Option ####

-Students taking the course for 4 credits will complete an additional project involving Virtual Reality development.
-The level of effort will be about the same as one of the programming assignments.
+Students taking the course for 4 credits will complete the following additional work:

-#### Guest Lecture Attendance ####

-Attending the final two guest lectures of the semester on zoom is required.
-Students with conflicts or valid excuses for not attending will be excused with full credit.
+1. Watch a set of pre-recorded lectures on Virtual Reality
+2. Complete 2 additional homework assignments on PrairieLearn
+3. Complete 1 additional programming assignment focussed on Virtual or Augmented Reality

+The additional programming asignment is typicaly a VR game, but you can propose your own project instead.
+Any proposal will need to be reviewed by the course staff and you will be notfied if it acceptable.
+Full details of the procedure will be available on the Assignments page when the assignemnet is released.

 ## Grades ##
 We will post grades on [Canvas](https://canvas.illinois.edu/){:target="_blank" rel="noopener"}.